 - 1) Harris and Pringle (1985) and Ruback (1995, 2002).
 All of their equations arise from the assumption that the leverage-driven value creation or value of tax shields (VTS) is the present value of the tax shields discounted at the required return to the unlevered equity (Ku). - 2) Myers (1974), who assumes that the value of tax shields (VTS) is the present value of the tax shields discounted at the required return to debt (Kd). - 3) Miles and Ezzell (1980).
-They state that the correct rate for discounting the tax shields (D Kd T) is Kd for the first year, and Ku for the following years. - 4) Modigliani and Miller (1963), who calculate the value of tax shields by discounting the present value of the tax savings due to interest payments of a risk-free debt (T D R_F) at the risk-free rate (R_F). - 5) Damodaran (1994), who assumes that the beta of the debt is zero.
+They state that the correct rate for discounting the tax shields (D Kd T) is Kd for the first year, and Ku for the following years. - 4) Modigliani and Miller (1963) calculate the value of tax shields by discounting the present value of the tax savings due to interest payments of a risk-free debt (T D RE) at the risk-free rate (RE). - 5) Damodaran (1994), who assumes that the beta of the debt is zero.

-The appendix presents the derivation of the WACC and WACC before tax formulas; proves that the residual income and the equity cash flows methods provide the same value; and proves that valuations using EVA and free cash flow provide the same value.
-The appendix also shows that if EVA is (wrongly) calculated using WACC with book values of debt and equity, the result obtained is economic profit, instead of EVA.
+The appendix presents the derivation of the WACC and WACC before tax formulas; proves that the residual income and equity cash flows methods provide the same value; and proves that valuations using EVA and free cash flow provide the same value.
+The appendix also shows that if EVA is (wrongly) calculated using WACC with book values of debt and equity the result obtained is economic profit, instead of EVA.

-Table V contains the formulas used in the paper, and Table VI contains the List of Abbreviations used throughout.
+Table V contains the formulas used in the paper, and Table VI contains a list of the abbreviations used throughout.

-I. Ten methods for valuing companies by cash flow discounting
+I. Ten discounted cash flow valuation methods

-There are four basic methods for valuing companies by cash flow discounting:
+There are four basic discounted cash flow valuation methods:

 Method 1.
-Using the expected equity cash flow (ECF) and the required return to equity (Ke)
+Using the expected equity cash flow (ECF) and the required return to equity (Ke).

-Equation (1) indicates that the value of the equity (E) is the present value of the expected equity cash flows1 (ECF) discounted at the required return to equity (Ke).
+Equation (1) indicates that the value of the equity (E) is the present value of the expected equity cash flows (ECF) discounted at the required return to equity (Ke).